oroinc/documentation/user/concept-guides/web-catalog/index.rst

 .. image:: /user/img/concept-guides/web-catalog/nav-root.png
    :alt: Configuring a navigation root to display a segment of a web catalog

 You can use the nodes excluded from the main menu.
-For example, create a category and add it as a separate block on the storefront homepage as part of the :ref:`featured menu <frontend-menus-overview>`.
+For example, create a category and add it as a separate block on the storefront homepage as part of the :ref:`featured menu <menu-management-concept-guide>`.
 This block can lead to a product listing page with a number of discounted items with the product listing page not be part of the main menu and will only be available via a link from the new featured menu block on the homepage (e.g., Special Offers).

 .. image:: /user/img/concept-guides/web-catalog/featured-menu-nav-root.png
    :alt: A segment of web catalog added to featured menu in the storefront